plamenbotev/orillacart/readme.txt

 * __Payment__ and __Shipping__ Methods - Additional payment and shipping plugins available on our site.

 == Installation ==

 Installing Orilla Cart eCommerce is very easy, there are a few way’s to do that.

 * __Installation using WordPress Dashboard__

 Log-in to your WordPress dashboard.
 Go to Plugins > add new.
-This menu gives you two options to install your Orilla Cart :
+This menu gives you two options to install your Orilla Cart eCommerce solution:

 1. __Automatically install plugins from the WordPress Plugin Directory:__ In the search box type "Orilla Cart".
 After that click on the "Search plugins" button.
 In the search results you will see our plugin.
 Below the name of the plugin you need to click on "Install Now" button, then activate the plugin and it`s done.
 2. __Upload a plugin as .zip packed file:__ Go to Plugins > add new > Upload and Browse the latest release of Orilla Cart archive.
-Activate the plugin "Orilla Cart".
+Activate the "Orilla Cart" plugin.

 * __Manual installation using FTP file manager__

-1. Unzip the latest release of Orilla Cart.
+1. Unzip the latest release of Orilla Cart eCommerce.
 You can get it for free on WordPress.org extension directory.
 2. Unzip the archive to  "/wp-content/plugins/" directory.
 3. Activate the plugin  through the Dashboard > Plugins menu > Installed Plugins in WordPress

 If your installation of Orilla Cart is successful you will see new menu "My Shop" in the WordPress Dashboard.
+Now your site is enhanced with fully fledged ecommerce solution.

 Orilla Cart creates automatically static Page called  "shop".
 That page is the front end of your store, you can change the page later from the plugin parameters.